 Have I got some soy curl recipes for you!
 If you want to cook some Instant Pot soy curls try my Pad Thai with Soy Curls, or my caballero bean soy curl chili – you can substitute regular white beans for the heirlooms.

-But you must try my Southern Style Air Fryer Soy Curls, even if you don’t have an air fryer, and cook them in your oven.
-They are a reader’s favorite.
+You need to try my Southern Style Air Fryer Soy Curls, even if you don’t have an air fryer, because you can cook them in your oven.
+They are my reader’s favorite.
 My guilt-free treat way to serve them is over whole-food plant-based mashed potatoes with oil-free gravy and some vinegary greens – yum!

 For the Blender: